Stable Insights

 • The entry of higher-range, faster-charging vehicles into the market has led to demand for EV charging to outpace EV sales, significantly increasing public DCFC utilization.

-• This trend likely causes crowding and long wait times at many DCFC stations during peak hours, which can be mitigated through proactive pricing strategies.
+• This trend likely causes crowding and long wait times at many DCFC stations during peak hours.

 The average estimated utilization for Level 3 (DCFC) chargers by stations tracked by Stable Auto